mysterioustrousers/MTDates/README.md

 To use the library without the need to prefix the methods, add `MTDATES_NO_PREFIX=1` to your Target's Preprocessor Macros in the Build Settings; or add `#define MTDATES_NO_PREFIX 1` to your target's .pch file.

-You can use the post_install hook explained here: http://stackoverflow.com/questions/18503620/specifying-gcc-preprocessor-definitions-for-a-cocoapod-from-podfile
+You can use the `post_install` hook to modify the xcconfig on `pod install` to include this macro explained here: http://stackoverflow.com/questions/18503620/specifying-gcc-preprocessor-definitions-for-a-cocoapod-from-podfile

 ### Installation